What is the Product Life Cycle?

 E. Berkovich and co-authors consider the product life cycle curves depending on the characteristics of the products, which are divided into:

-Products that require extensive user training to be used.
 These products have a long introduction period because consumers need to realize the benefits of purchasing such a product or be trained to use it.
-For example, a computer or microwave ovens.
+For example, a computer or microwave oven.
 Special manuals and other materials are provided with them.

-Products that do not require training.
 Their introduction takes place in a short period of time because the benefits of them are easily realized and little knowledge is required about the use of the products.
 But these products are easily imitated by competitors and have many substitutes.
 They require large-scale production that meets the demand and occupation of a large market share and retail space to repel competing substitutes.

-Fashion products.
 They are introduced quickly, but also quickly fade away and return after a while.

 Products that satisfy whims.